max-mapper/menubar/readme.md

 - `icon` (default `opts.dir + IconTemplate.png`) - the png icon to use for the menubar
 - `tooltip` (default empty) - menubar tray icon tooltip text
 - `tray` (default created on-the-fly) - an electron `Tray` instance. if provided `opts.icon` will be ignored
-- `preloadWindow` (default false) - Create [BrowserWindow](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance before it is used -- increasing resource usage, but making the click on the menubar load faster.
+- `preload-window` (default false) - Create [BrowserWindow](https://github.com/atom/electron/blob/master/docs/api/browser-window.md) instance before it is used -- increasing resource usage, but making the click on the menubar load faster.
 - `width` (default 400) - window width
 - `height` (default 400) - window height
 - `x` (default null) - the x position of the window